AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/equations.rst

 Always save after making changes to the equations section
 ---------------------------------------------------------

 When adding, deleting and editing equations, you need to **save the calculator** for these changes to be reflected in the calculator preview.
-Note that this is not the case for changes made to the following sections: *Groups and variables*; *CustomJS*, *Value selects and Tests*.
+Note, that this is not the case for changes made to the following sections: *Groups and variables*; *CustomJS*, *Value selects and Tests*.

 Additional variable names field
 -------------------------------